How to Use Winston AI for Text Analysis

 Navigating Between Documents

 Use the Previous document and Next document arrows to move between documents in the same project.
-The View project documents button shows all documents in the current project at once.
+The list icon in the top-right area opens Project documents, where you can see all documents in the current project and their scan status.
+When a project has more than one document, the list icon shows a badge with the document count.

 Downloading and Sharing Results

 Download — exports a PDF report.
-Choose which sections to include (AI detector, Plagiarism, Writing feedback, Fact checker).
+Choose which sections to include (AI detector, Plagiarism, Writing feedback, Fact checker), or a separate Essay Grader report.
 All sections are selected by default.

 Share — toggle on Link sharing to generate a shareable URL.
 Recipients get read-only access to your scan results.
 Link sharing is off by default.